Valencian Community autonomous football team: Amateur team (UEFA Regions' Cup)

 The Valencia amateur team is composed of Valencian players of Tercera División and lower divisions is in charge of defending the Valencian Country in the UEFA Regions' Cup.
 The team is made up of non-professional players, hence the team's name.
-With the new format disputed by regions, the Valencians have not classified to dispute the European fight in any occasion.
+With the new format disputed by regions, the Valencians have not qualified to dispute the European fight in any occasion.

 Access to the Regions Cup is decided in the Spanish stage of the UEFA Regions' Cup, where the Valencian team achieved its best result in 2008, when it was proclaimed the winner of Group F of the First Spanish Phase of the VI UEFA Regions' Cup.
 This preliminary phase of Group F was played between 7 and 9 December 2007 in the Valencian town of La Nucia (Marina Baixa), but then, in the Spanish Intermediate Phase, they lost to the Catalonia amateur team.

 In December 2019, the Valencian amateur team played in the First Spanish Phase of the 12th edition of the UEFA Regions' Cup in Vícar, Almería.
 They drew 0-0 against Andalusia and lost 2-1 against Asturias.